dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 - Remove optional variants that were not part of the final design.

 #### 1.5

-- Post 2.6 release modification to allow prefix-imported extensions to work.
+- Post 2.6 release modification to allow non-deferred prefix-imported extensions to work.
+- Disallow deferred imports of extensions by requiring the import statement to hide them.